 A few year on and the boards still look great.
 We wash them down after each use to remove salt and sand.
 There are a few scuff marks from use but they are still going strong.

 Using the boards

 Most of the time the girls hop on the front of our Ultimate boards while we paddle down the River Dart.
-I find standing and paddling with seven-year-old Tot a little easier because she is less wriggly than five-year-old Baby.
+A couple of years ago I was happy to stand with them on the board too but now they are a bit bigger its easier to kneel.

 Mr Tin Box and I also wear Restube inflatable safety devices*.

 Look out for more about our inflatable stand up paddle board adventures in future posts.

 How much do these mid-budget paddle boards cost?

 In 2020 our Sandbanks Style Ultimate Paddle boards cost £489 each, the Ultimate range started from £449.
 The Splash board was £339.